yu-fung-hang/cyber-black-friday/README.md

     ![](images/plock-2.png)
     ![](images/plock-3.png)

-* Conclusion: It generated exactly 2,000 orders, however, it took more than 5 minutes to finish the whole process.
+* Analysis: It generated exactly 2,000 orders, however, it took more than 5 minutes to finish the whole process.

 ### Case 3: Redis